 Not included in cruise rate.
 See rates page for price.
 Minimum age 16 years.
 This is a pre-booked option for kayakers with some experience.
 Places are strictly limited so please advise at time of booking.
 Please contact ExpeditionTrips for additional details.

-Shipboard accommodation with daily housekeeping; all meals throughout your voyage; a complimentary selection of alcoholic and non alcoholic beverages; all shore landings per the daily program; Expedition Leader; Zodiac transfers and cruising per the daily program; presentations by Expedition Team and guest speakers as scheduled; photographic journal on DVD; a pair of waterproof expedition boots on loan for shore landings; an expedition parka – yours to keep; coffee, tea, cocoa available around the clock; hair dryer and bathrobe in every cabin; pre-departure materials; miscellaneous service taxes and port charges throughout the program; luggage handling aboard ship; emergency evacuation insurance for all passengers to a maximum benefit of $100,000 per person*; one complimentary night pre-expedition hotel accommodation in Copenhagen with breakfast and one complimentary post-expedition hotel accommodation near Toronto airport with breakfast; on embarkation day, group transfer from group hotel in Copenhagen to airport for charter flight to Kangerlussuaq, followed by group transfer to ship; on disembarkation day, group transfer from the ship to airport for charter flight to Toronto, followed by transfer to group hotel at Toronto airport.
+Shipboard accommodation with daily housekeeping; all meals throughout your voyage; all shore landings per the daily program; Expedition Leader; Zodiac transfers and cruising per the daily program; presentations by Expedition Team and guest speakers as scheduled; photographic journal on DVD; a pair of waterproof expedition boots on loan for shore landings; an expedition parka – yours to keep; coffee, tea, cocoa available around the clock; hair dryer and bathrobe in every cabin; pre-departure materials; miscellaneous service taxes and port charges throughout the program; luggage handling aboard ship; emergency evacuation insurance for all passengers to a maximum benefit of $100,000 per person*; one complimentary night pre-expedition hotel accommodation in Copenhagen with breakfast and one complimentary post-expedition hotel accommodation near Toronto airport with breakfast; on embarkation day, group transfer from group hotel in Copenhagen to airport for charter flight to Kangerlussuaq, followed by group transfer to ship; on disembarkation day, group transfer from the ship to airport for charter flight to Toronto, followed by transfer to group hotel at Toronto airport.
+Subject to change without notice.

 Any airfare; mandatory charter airfare package; passport and visa expenses; government arrival and departure taxes; any beverages that are not in the complimentary selection; any meals ashore; baggage, cancellation and medical travel insurance; excess baggage charges; laundry and other personal charges; telecommunications charges; the customary gratuity at the end of the voyage for ship’s crew and Expedition Team members; optional kayaking; fuel surcharge may apply.

 *Emergency Evacuation Insurance: